NISYSLAB/Emory-BMI-GSoC/README.md

 **Mentors:** Tony Pan (tony.pan -at- emory.edu) and Puneet Sharma (puneet.sharma -at- emory.edu)

-**Overview:** This project aims to develop methodology to categorize exam series from a variety of vendors/systems to a standardized protocol template.
+**Overview:** A typical MRI exam consists of many types of image series and contrasts, which are guided by prescribed imaging protocol.
+Often, some series are missing, repeated, or named unconventionally, resulting in radiologist confusion, reporting delays, or patient re-examination.
+This project aims to assess the degree of compliance between the acquired MR series (from an arbitrary vendor-neutral MRI scanner) and a standardized pre-defined protocol template.
+Compliance is usually based on a series name and/or its characteristics (listed in the DICOM header).
 This is an important step to begin assessing protocol compliance of DICOM image series.
-The project focuses on radiographic images of MRI modality.

 **Current Status:** This is a new module to run on DICOM images of MRI modality.
 This module will execute on DICOM images acquired in real-time or on-demand by Niffler.
 For testing purposes during the application period and early stages of development, MRI images obtained from public data sources such as [the Cancer Imaging Archive (TCIA)](https://www.cancerimagingarchive.net/) can be used.

 **Expected Outcomes:** There would be no evaluation of images or quality.
-The task would be to identify whether the series belonged to a defined protocol, and if so whether its DICOM parameters meet certain threshold values.
+The task would be to identify whether each series of an exam belonged to a defined protocol (by way of a "confidence score"), and if so whether its DICOM parameters meet certain threshold values of acceptance.
+The module should also detail whether a series is missing or is categorized as repeated.
+Since MR exams consist of many series, and many exams are performed daily, efficient processing is expected.

 **Required Skills:** Python.
-Prior experience with DICOM would be a plus.
+Prior experience with DICOM, classifiers, and natural language processing would be a plus.

 **Code Challenge:** Candidates are encouraged to include links/pointers to code samples or similar projects to highlight their experience in their proposal.